EURISIS/rabbit-tlvc/README.md

 You can build and install it like any other plugin (see [the plugin development guide](http://www.rabbitmq.com/plugin-development.html)).

+Use 'make' (no parameters) to build,
+'make dist' to build the .ez files for deployment.

 # Use

 To use the TLVC exchange, with e.g., py-amqp: